 Above us the dark sky was sprayed with stars, far more than we ever see in town.
 The big, bright stars were brighter, but beyond were smaller stars, rarely seen; and beyond it, it seemed, even smaller stars.
 Smaller and smaller until you had to not look to think you saw them.
 Mere pin pricks of light that vanished if you looked hard.
 Parts of the sky were just slightly milky; none of us knew if this was the Milky Way, none of us could remember seeing such vague lights before.
 All inexpressibly far away.
 That light had started towards us before our world was even made.
 How to get your head round that?
 You can’t; just take another swig of beer and just enjoy it.

 Somewhere in the distance a fox was shouting.
 I don’t know what else to call it; that noise they make that sounds like a baby crying, or a cat being dealt the last of its nine lives.
-An owl had flown noiselessly past and early we had watched two bats in the twilight.
+An owl had flown noiselessly past and earlier we had watched two bats in the twilight.
 Life was good.

 We were ‘shooting the breeze’ on a warm summer night in Northern France.
 We’d done this for several years.
 We’d pick a camp site, and all travel across in our motorhomes and chill out.
 It was a good way of ending the summer.
 There was no competition, Derek had a massive, luxury motorhome; Matt had a smaller, compact one; Andy always said, every year, that he didn’t think his would last another year, but it always did.
 He was a mechanic and his would be a classic one day, we said, and he’d still be driving places we’d hesitate to go.
 We just got on, no-one was precious about their motorhome, they were just a means to an end.
 Well, okay, maybe there was a little competition amongst the women – the cushions and throws that they all had in their vans.
 I drove a CI, not a top end model, but it got us where we wanted to go, and it was okay for us.